As his trans daughter struggles, a father pushes past his prejudice. 'It was like a wake-up'

 His daughter, who is named only by her initials of R.F. in the lawsuit, was stunned.
 He had been, she recalls, ''to say it nicely, very annoying.''
 Now everything was different.

-''There was this electricity in me that was just, it felt like pure joy.
-Just seeing someone I thought would never support me, just being one of my biggest supporters,'' she recalled as she played with her dog, a miniature Jack Russell terrier named Allie, at a park on an unseasonably warm February day.
+''There was this electricity in me that was just, it felt like pure joy,'' she recalled as she played with her dog at a park in February.
 Her father was with her.

 She, her father and her attorneys asked that she remain anonymous because she is unnamed in the lawsuit and to protect her from discrimination.

-But the how, the why — these are not things he likes to dwell on much.

-''Where we're at now is what matters," he says.
-"Me being a loving father.
-Me being accepting, me knowing that this isn't a choice.
-This is how she was born.''

-His daughter was diagnosed with gender dysphoria, or distress caused when gender identity doesn't match a person's assigned sex.
-A common treatment is to prescribe drugs to delay puberty.
+She was diagnosed with gender dysphoria, or distress caused when gender identity doesn't match a person's assigned sex.
+She grew out her hair and began taking drugs to delay puberty — a common treatment.

-That's what Farr's daughter did, along with growing out her hair.
-She had friends, and Farr says things returned to normal — for the most part.

-The school knew about her gender dysphoria diagnosis, Farr says, describing it simply as a medical issue.
-Telling them about it was something he likened to talking about a case of chicken pox.
-The whole thing didn't seem like such a big deal now. ''We were golden.''
-After all, he says: ''If we don't evolve, we die.''

-But the 2021-22 school year had just started when the assistant principal pulled his daughter aside.
-While remote learning persisted in some schools as the pandemic lingered, the high school was in person.
+The 2021-22 school year had just started when the assistant principal pulled his daughter aside.
 According to the suit filed last year, the administrator said students must use the restroom of their sex designated at birth or a single gender-neutral bathroom.
 The district disputes that happened .

 Another employee, the suit said, took it further and told her using the girls' bathroom was against the law.
 The district disputed that happened, too.